snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-0-released/index.md

 The AMP ID entity is a new feature to Snowplow tracking, with a specific purpose of making it easier to identify users on the AMP platform, and across AMP and non-AMP pages.
 By default, the AMP ID entity will be attached to all events, against the [AMP ID schema][amp-id-schema].

-This will contain the ampClientId (the consistent identifier for users on the AMP platform), the `user_id` if set, and the `domain_userid`.
+This will contain the ampClientId (the consistent identifier for users on the AMP platform), the `user_id` if set, and the `domain_userid`, if provided by the Javascript tracker's cross-domain linker.
+(The AMP tracker does not generate a domain_userid).

 The `domain_userid` can be made available to the AMP tracker when a user moves from a javascript tracker page to an AMP page, by enabling the javascript tracker's [cross-domain tracking][cd-linker] feature.
 The javascript tracker will attach the domain userid to the querystring, and the AMP tracker will automatically retrieve it and attempt to retain it across pages.